Ventilation Efficiency

 Piston Ventilation

-Piston ventilation is an extreme variant of the displacement ventilation and the efficiency is always higher than one.
+Piston ventilation is an extreme variant of displacement ventilation.
+The efficiency is always higher than one.

 Pollution Efficiency